HomeEuropean ToursItaly ToursItaly Food & Wine Tours

 Cheese aging in small farm alpine hut in Val d'Aosta

-High-quality cheeses come from small-scale operations at small farms from Piedmont to Puglia.
-Many of the monasteries throughout medieval Italy were cheese-making hubs, tying cheese making to the church.
+High-quality cheeses come from small-scale farms from Piedmont to Puglia.
+Many of the monasteries throughout medieval Italy were cheese-making hubs, tying cheese-making to the church.

 Smaller operations offer various techniques, like feeding goats a special grain mixture that the herd is happy to eat, as happy goats produce more milk.
 The longer the cheese ages, the stronger the flavor, and you can sample the cheeses at different stages to experience the distinct flavors and textures the aging process creates.

-You can experience the artisan craft and the perseverance of traditional culinary arts across all Italy’s regions when visiting a dairy farm, a cheese factory, or taking a food tour to sample the diversity of offerings.
-The traditional skills of farm to kitchen have grown in prominence since the publication of the first Italian cookbook in the late 19th century.
-The resurgence of the Slow-Food movement in 1986 also highlighted Italy’s ancient and lesser-known culinary culture.
+You can experience the artisan craft of Sicilian cheese or the perseverance of traditional culinary arts across all of Italy’s regions when visiting a dairy farm or cheese factory, or taking a food tour to sample the diversity of offerings.
+The traditional skills of farm-to-kitchen have grown in prominence since the publication of the first Italian cookbook in the late 19th century.
+The resurgence of the Slow Food Movement in 1986 also highlighted Italy’s ancient and lesser-known culinary culture.

 7. Chocolates